 What is a request for quotation (RFQ)?

-A request for quotation (or request for quote) is pretty much what it sounds like - you ask potential contractors to submit a project bid that outlines how much it would cost if they took on your project.
-This happens early in the project planning process, when companies are trying to determine who’s going to help and how much you can expect to spend (information you can use to inform your
+A request for quotation (or request for quote) requests potential contractors to submit a project bid that outlines how much it would cost if they took on your project.
+This happens early in the project planning process when companies determine who will do the work and how much it will cost.
+This information is important for your ).

-RFQ are typically sent out when you’re sourcing for a project to any company that you want to work with and will work with whoever meets their criteria.
-Using a template is a good idea for RFQs because it helps you better gather the information that you need and prevents you from organizing all your data in an Excel spreadsheet, which isn’t super user friendly in most processes, let alone the RFQ process.
+RFQs are typically sent out when sourcing for a project.
+Using a template is a good idea for RFQs because it helps you gather the information that you need in one place, and prevents the chaos of organizing information in a spreadsheet.

 4 main types of RFQ documents

-Like all things in business, there isn't just one kind of RFQ.
-The different kinds of RFQs are usually determined by factors like the industry that you’re working in, the kind of project, whether or not you’re working with a government agency or private business.
-Because of the differences, it helps to have specific templates for each option.
-Luckily templates are modifiable enough that it doesn’t take much to alter them.
+The different kinds of RFQs are determined by factors like the industry that you’re working in, the kind of project, and whether you’re working with a government agency or a private business.

-This first type of bid is the open bid.
-With this, everyone can see what other businesses are bidding.
+This first type of bid is the open bid where everyone can see what other businesses are bidding.
 This can help you make a more competitive bid by undercutting the competition.
 However, it also puts contractors in a position to think of value-adds that make a higher bid worthwhile.

 With invited bids, only companies selected by you can submit.
 Invited bids can be both open or sealed.

-With this approach, bidders are competing against each other by first providing their lowest price and reducing the costs as the auction goes on.
+With this approach, bidders are competing against each other by providing their lowest price and reducing the costs as the auction goes on.
 It’s basically the opposite of a standard auction, where the prices increase incrementally.
-Only with the reverse auction, you see how low companies are willing to go to get the job.
+With the reverse auction, you see how low companies are willing to go to get the job.

 The reverse auction is common for open bid government contracts.